|Member Sign In|

 - Each group that enters the facility for their reserved time will be given a physical distancing space, called a household pod, where they may be close to family members who entered with them, which allows them to maintain physical distance from other groups.
 Families should remain in their family area unless they are moving to the pool, the restrooms, or the pool exit.

-- Members may bring their own food, but outside food delivery is not permitted at this time.
-Grills will not be available until further notice.
-Members will be required to pack any trash, leaving the facility free of litter so that staff can minimize contact with surfaces.
+- Members may bring their own food and drink (no glass items).
+Members are required to pack any trash, leaving the facility free of litter.

-- The Baby Pool, Basketball Court, Swings, Playground Equipment, Clubhouse, and Water Fountains will be closed until further notice.
+- The Clubhouse, and Water Fountains will be closed until further notice.

-- Due to the closure of the baby pool, babies are allowed with an adult in the main pool.
-A water diaper and plastic diaper cover is required for non-potty trained children.
+- The Baby Pool will be open!
+(Updated 5/3) A water diaper and plastic diaper cover is required for non-potty trained children.
 This will be strictly enforced for general health and safety reasons.

 Toys and Floatation Devices